Norman invasion of Wales: Welsh attacks in England

-By the mid-11th century, Wales had been united by the Prince of Gwynedd, Gruffudd ap Llywelyn.
+By the mid-11th century, Wales had been united by the King of Gwynedd, Gruffudd ap Llywelyn.
 Gruffudd pushed into Saxon England, burning the city of Hereford, overwhelming border patrols, and proving the English defences there entirely inadequate to respond to Welsh invasions.
-During this time, Harold Godwinson led a campaign of retaliatory raids into Wales.
+During this time, Harold Godwinson led a campaign of retaliatory raids into Wales as Earl of Wessex.
 In the wake of this campaign, Gruffudd was turned upon by his own men, who killed him in 1063 and shipped his head off to Edward the Confessor in exchange for the redivision of Wales into its traditional kingdoms.
 This left a vacuum of power in Wales in which princes and kings were free to squabble over their lands, without the unifying presence of Gruffudd to ward off Norman attacks.

 Early battles

 It took some time for the Normans to concentrate any level of might against the Welsh, as they were more concerned, in the aftermath of Hastings, with England and Normandy.
 In addition, it was not William's goal to conquer Wales; he had come to inherit what he believed to be his birthright, the English throne, which entailed taking on the responsibilities of Edward and the Anglo-Saxon kings, including their relationships with Wales and Scotland.
 However, Wales had begun to force the matter, supporting English rebellions against the Normans.